Five Studies Pushing the Limits of Science

 Their metamaterials—materials engineered to have properties that don’t occur naturally—will be optimized by using a specifically developed computational material designer.
 In addition, an artificially intelligent image reconstruction algorithm will be developed to achieve optimal image quality for clinical diagnosis.

 Their proposed ULF-MRI technology would disrupt existing limitations in MRI and lead to low-cost technology that is readily portable and mobile, and could mitigate financial constraints that prevent MRI from being used prevalently throughout the world.

 Proteins are the cell’s primary molecules for performing biochemical processes.
 Aging and diseases such as cancer, Alzheimer’s, and heart disease are linked to the inappropriate expression, turnover, or mislocalization of proteins.
 To study these proteins within living cells, fluorescing antibodies that target and attach to specific proteins are used to visualize a select number of proteins, which are then able to be imaged with fluorescent microscopy.

 But there are thousands of proteins inside a human cell and visualizing the protein dynamics inside a human cell with this painstaking technique is simply impractical.
-Aaron Beeler, BU College of Arts & Sciences associate professor of medicinal chemistry, David Boas, BU College of Engineering professor of biomedical engineering, and Andrew Emili, BU College of Arts & Sciences professor of biology and biochemistry, intend to develop a new technique for targeting and imaging multiple proteins at the same time.
+Aaron Beeler, a BU College of Arts & Sciences associate professor of medicinal chemistry, David Boas, a BU College of Engineering professor of biomedical engineering, and Andrew Emili, a BU College of Arts & Sciences professor of biology and biochemistry, intend to develop a new technique for targeting and imaging multiple proteins at the same time.